bigbird023/bigbird023.github.io/knowledge/projectmanagement/agile/roadmap.md

     EP.25.03.02      :s6, after s5, 14d
 </div>

+- **Themes** are shown as horizontal bars, each containing many releases.
 - **Releases** are shown as horizontal bars, each containing two sprints.
 - **Sprints** are time-boxed and aligned under their respective releases.
 - Timeline is horizontal, showing progression over time.